openvinotoolkit/model_server/docs/performance_tuning.md

 ## Analyzing accuracy issues

+Please note that the target devices GPU and NVIDIA usually change the default model execution preicision from FP32 to FP16.
-It is recommended to compare accuracy results versus benchmark app.
+It is recommended to compare accuracy results versus OpenVINO benchmark app.

-1. Launch OV benchmark app with **the same** plugin parameters as when starting OVMS container *--plugin_config*.
-2. Confirm that in both cases you are using the same `INFERENCE_PRECISION_HINT` parameter which by default may optimize inner layers by changing its precision.
+It is possible to enforce a specific runtime precision by using a plugin config parameter `INFERENCE_PRECISION_HINT`.
+For example:
+ `--plugin_config '{"INFERENCE_PRECISION_HINT": "f32"}'`.